 In August, 2015, the way was bejeweled by a range of columbine 500 feet long.
 There have never been so many state flowers in one place.

 Here is a look down the slide.
 It is steep and laborious scaling the soft, coal-like granules.
+The rock is loose; not recommended for groups.
 You may wish to go for firmer territory on either side.

 The image below looks down on the Blue-Line Route from the ridge.
 It provides a more gentle approach to the west ridge.
 From the grassy rib, walk southwest through the trees and get on the green slope.
 Stay on it all the way to the ridge.
 Off the green, the broken, rolling, medium-size talus becomes annoying.
 Gain the ridge just west of Pt.
 11,891' and walk east to meet the Black-Line Route.
 The Blue-Line is longer but almost as quick.

 The approach concludes at 12,300 feet.
 The summit climb is 932 vertical feet over half a mile and takes about 45 minutes.
 The ascent looks imposing but this is the best segment of the journey.
 Notice a social trail that leaves the ridge and makes for the south side of the mountain.
 This trail seeks to avoid some of the cliff bands.
 It baffles me that people use this trail which is a side-hill nuisance until it rejoins the ridge proper at 13,000 feet.
 The surface alternates between sink-up-to-your-ankles in shale, and slippery, resistant soil.
 The ridge, on the other hand, leads the scrambler playfully up the mountain.

 Begin climbing left of the dark rock outcrop, shown below.
 Experience the alternating cliff-slope structure of the mountain while walking up through Mancos Shale to the base of the next cliff band.
 Geologist, John Bregar, explains the stone composition.